Funding for the West Calgary Ring Road was announced on July 5, 2018. Once complete, the road will provide 101 km of free-flow traffic.

 - Design and construction of the South project and Bow River Bridge twinning.

-- West Calgary Ring Road is expected to open to traffic, 1 year after the completion of the Southwest Calgary Ring Road currently under construction.
+- West Calgary Ring Road opens to traffic, one year after the completion of the Southwest Calgary Ring Road currently under construction.

 Public information sessions